Shun1124/BScACS-Major-Project/README.md

 **- CMake**: For building the project.

 **- AWS SDK for C++**: Used for integrating with AWS services.

+**- MySQL Server & Connector**: Required for logging monitored changes in the database.

+**- OpenSSL**: Required for encryption functionality.

 #### macOS
 **- Operating System**: macOS 11.0 or later.